 Dr. Kerry Healey

-Healey earned her AB in government from Harvard College and her PhD in political science and law from Trinity College, Dublin.
+Healey holds an AB in government from Harvard College and a PhD in political science and law from Trinity College, Dublin.